-I know you already have all you need to design a meaningful career.
+I want you to know you already have all you need to design a meaningful & successful career.

-But it’s easy to get stuck in an overwhelming cycle of options & not know where to start.
+But, I also know how frustrating it is to feel stuck in an overwhelming cycle of options & not know where to start.

 If significant career change was easy, you’d have done it already.